SonyaMoisset/Pluralsight_Training/README.md

 - Fixing Common JavaScript Bugs by Elijah Manor
 - Rapid JavaScript Training by Mark Zamoyta
 - JavaScript: Advanced Fundamentals to jQuery & Pure DOM Scripting by Justin Meyer and Alexis Abril
+- Using ES6 with TypeScript by Steve Ognibene

 ## jQuery
 - jQuery: Getting Started by Craig Shoemaker